How to Choose the Best Coding Bootcamp for You

 Where are you currently, and where would you like to end up?
 You may want to move to the opposite coast, if your ultimate goal is to take a course and end up in Silicon Valley.
 Or you may prefer to attend the program 5 miles from your house.

-Evaluate the tuition, program quality, and proximity to potential employers to determine if it’s worth the extra miles.
-Take into account where you want to ultimately live and work—and any factors which might make you want to stay in your current location—to help you choose the right campus for you.
+Evaluate the tuition, coding bootcamp quality, and proximity to potential employers to determine if it’s worth the extra miles.
+Take into account where you want to ultimately live and work — and any factors which might make you want to stay in your current location — to help you choose the right campus for you.

 3. Do Some Online Research

-Online reviews are a lifesaver when it comes to finding out if a program and its instructors are right for you.
+Online reviews are a lifesaver when it comes to finding the best coding bootcamp for you.
 Course Report and Switchup offer reviews and ratings specifically for bootcamp programs, but you can also visit sites like Yelp, Quora, and Google for more insights.

 4. Meet the Staff